AstarNetwork/growth-program/readme.md

 * We value your referrer and your future referrals.

 There are 2 different programs that we offer:
 1. Ambassador Program: For non-technical community members.
+See [HERE](https://github.com/AstarNetwork/growth-program/blob/main/Ambassador%20Program.md).
 2. Technical Ambassador Program: For technical community members.

-If you are a non-technical guy, please take a look [HERE](https://github.com/AstarNetwork/growth-program/blob/main/Ambassador%20Program.md)
-If you are a technical guy or a developer, please take a look [HERE](https://github.com/AstarNetwork/growth-program/blob/main/Technical%20Ambassador%20Program.md)
+See [HERE](https://github.com/AstarNetwork/growth-program/blob/main/Technical%20Ambassador%20Program.md).